sergiotales1/CS/math-for-computer-science/chapter_3/notes.md

 # Structural induction

+Structural induction is a proof technique used to prove properties about recursively defined data structures.

 Base case -> the initial items of the set, that doesn't depend in any other value.

 Constructor case -> recursive proposition that will create other values of this set, arising from this.
 Create new elements using the elements we already have within the set.